CryptoSignal/Crypto-Signal/docs/config.md

 - indicator_number - Which configured instance of the analyzer this indicator applies too.
 - status - Whether the indicator is hot, cold or neutral.
 - last_status - The status of the previous analysis run.
+- hot_count - Number of indicator that are hot
+- cold_count - Number of indicator that are cold
 - values.<signal> - The stringified value from the selected signal line, see the indicator section for the signal lines available for each indicator.
 - analysis.result.<signal> - The raw value from the selected signal line, see the indicator section for the signal lines available for each indicator.
 - analysis.result.is_hot - The raw boolean value of if the indicator is hot.